Bradycardia: Atrioventricular block

+Junctional rhythms

 An AV-junctional rhythm, or atrioventricular nodal bradycardia, is usually caused by the absence of the electrical impulse from the sinus node.
-This usually appears on an electrocardiogram (ECG) with a normal QRS complex accompanied with an inverted P wave either before, during, or after the QRS complex.
+This usually appears on an electrocardiogram with a normal QRS complex accompanied by an inverted P wave either before, during, or after the QRS complex.

 An AV-junctional escape beat is a delayed heartbeat originating from an ectopic focus somewhere in the AV junction.
 It occurs when the rate of depolarization of the SA node falls below the rate of the AV node.
-This dysrhythmia also may occur when the electrical impulses from the SA node fail to reach the AV node because of SA or AV block.
-This is a protective mechanism for the heart, to compensate for an SA node that is no longer handling the pacemaking activity and is one of a series of backup sites that can take over pacemaker function when the SA node fails to do so.
+This dysrhythmia may also occur when the electrical impulses from the SA node fail to reach the AV node because of SA or AV block.
+This is a protective mechanism for the heart to compensate for an SA node that is no longer handling the pacemaking activity and is one of a series of backup sites that can take over pacemaker function when the SA node fails to do so.
 This would present with a longer PR interval.
 An AV-junctional escape complex is a normal response that may result from excessive vagal tone on the SA node.
 Pathological causes include sinus bradycardia, sinus arrest, sinus exit block, or AV block.